AdobeDocs/analytics.zh-Hant/help/implement/appmeasurement-release-notes/c-release-notes-mjs.md

    >[!IMPORTANT]
    >
-   >For an [!DNL Analytics] call to use the POST method instead of the GET method in [!DNL AppMeasurement] (a method of solving [truncated URLs in IE](https://helpx.adobe.com/analytics/kb/shortening-image-request-urls.html)), you must be using the latest [Visitor ID Service](https://marketing.adobe.com/resources/help/en_US/mcvid/?f=mcvid_implement) implementation for Marketing Cloud.
+   >For an [!DNL Analytics] call to use the POST method instead of the GET method in [!DNL AppMeasurement] (a method of solving [truncated URLs in IE](https://helpx.adobe.com/analytics/kb/shortening-image-request-urls.html)), you must be using the latest [Visitor ID Service](https://marketing.adobe.com/resources/help/en_US/mcvid/?f=mcvid_implement) implementation for Experience Cloud.

 ## 版本 1.4 {#section_56ADFF9416B14ABCB3862B00F72B30A1}